mgrove36/bbc-young-reporter/_posts/2019-03-06-book-week-real-life-issues-inspire-sarah-govett.md

 image-caption: Sarah Govett visited Reading School as part of Book Week | &copy; Reading School
 layout: image-article
 categories: articles
+description: Sarah Govett, author of the critically acclaimed ‘Territory’ series, discussed with us writing, life and everything in between.
 ---

 **Sarah Govett, author of the critically acclaimed ‘Territory’ series, discussed with us writing, life and everything in between.**